Raiyan1993/new-app/README.md

 **Pre-requisite:**

+--> Used the following terraform code to create EC2 and install the required tools. https://github.com/Raiyan1993/terraform/tree/master/jenkins-project

 --> Install the SonarQube Scanner and Sonar Quality Gate Plugin.

 --> Configure SonarQube Server Credentials in Jenkins using the ID 'sonar-api'.